vg-shamking/PUFwithMicroblaze/README.md

-# Project done in Xilinx Vivado written in Verilog and VHDL languages as an exam project in WSiZ "Copernicus" in 2020.
+# Project done in Xilinx Vivado written in Verilog and VHDL languages as an exam project in WSiZ "Copernicus"

 # Subject: "Phisically unclonable function (PUF) with Microblaze in Xilinx Vivado"